McKay42/McOsu-NX/README.md

 **Discord** (Feedback, Requests, Bug reports, etc.): https://discord.gg/3UQnt7X

-This repository is for the **Nintendo Switch** port, for the Desktop version see https://github.com/McKay42/McOsu/
+This repository is for the **Nintendo Switch** port.
+For the game code and Desktop version see https://github.com/McKay42/McOsu/

 An unofficial open-source client for [osu!](https://osu.ppy.sh) beatmaps, with the main focus on making practicing easier and customizing gameplay.

 Runs on McEngine: [https://github.com/McKay42/McEngine](https://github.com/McKay42/McEngine)

-(You can't compile this yet, I still have to clean everything up)
+(McOsu-NX is a delta repository, i.e. everything you need in addition to the engine code and game code)

 ## How to install:
 1. Download the newest zip file from the releases page